 - the benefits could not reasonably have been provided without the agreement having the anticompetitive effect;

 - the detriment to competition is proportionate to the benefits provided; and

 - the agreement does not eliminate competition in respect of a substantial part of the goods or services.

 All four criteria must be met and the parties claiming this relief have the onus of proving that the benefits gained are passed on to the consumers.

 Parties to an agreement should conduct a self-assessment and determine whether it is able to justify its conduct under section 5.
 If it is able to make a case, and desires certainty before proceeding with a course of action, it can apply for an exemption under the Act, which provides for individual exemptions granted to specific applicants and block exemptions granted to a class of enterprises (eg, the block exemption granted by the MyCC in 2013 on liner shipping agreements entered into between ocean common carriers).

 As filing for an exemption is not a precondition to raising a section 5 defence, some enterprises may choose not to apply for an exemption and instead raise their defence arguments when the MyCC investigates the conduct or issues a notice of a proposed finding of infringement.

-The Act empowers the MyCC to establish a leniency regime which provides for a reduction of up to a maximum of 100 per cent of any penalties, which would otherwise have been imposed (ie, full immunity).
-The leniency regime is only applicable for the admission of an infringement of a prohibition under subsection 4(2) of the Competition Act, whereby parties:
+The Act empowers the MyCC to establish a leniency regime that provides for a reduction of up to a maximum of 100 per cent of any penalties that would otherwise have been imposed (ie, full immunity).
+The leniency regime is only applicable for the admission of an infringement of a prohibition under subsection 4(2) of the Act, whereby parties: